MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/System.md

 #### **Parameters**
 - **callback**: () => *void*

-  Function callback to run when the tickDelay time criteria is met.
+  Function callback to run at the next game tick.

 #### **Returns** *number* - An opaque identifier that can be used with the `clearRun` function to cancel the execution of this run.